karayu/telephone-pictionary/README.md

 they need to rerender when the data source is changed.
 The simplest of these is `Session`.
 To get a `Session` variable, use `Session.get("variableName")`, and to set one, use `Session.set("variableName", value)`.

-The task for phase 1 is to add color support to our drawing program.
-You'll be working in `client/draw.js` and `client/draw.html`.
-Replace each of the PHASE 1 comments with the appropriate Handlebars and Javascript code.

 Note: In Meteor, you rarely want to supply `href` attributes to links, because clicking them reloads your page.
 You want to directly process click events on